cullendales/pong-with-power-ups/README.md

 # pong-with-power-ups
 ## About
 Takes the classic game Pong and adds a twist - power-ups!
 Enjoy Pong like never before.
+This game was my first game written in Lua and I wrote it on a plane without any Lua documentation, learning the language's syntax through error messages.

 ## Getting Started
 ### Prerequisites